Save the Date

 Priscilla Eaton Gumina Elected 172nd Fellow of the American Society of Genealogists

-The Fellows of the American Society of Genealogists (ASG) held their annual meeting on Saturday, October 15, 2022.
-Priscilla Eaton Gumina of Rochester, New York, was elected to the Society as its 172nd Fellow (“FASG”).
+The Fellows of the American Society of Genealogists (FAGS) held their annual meeting on Saturday, October 15, 2022.
+Priscilla Eaton Gumina of Rochester, New York, was elected to the Society as its 172nd Fellow (“FAGS”).

 In the near future, the Maine Genealogical Society will publish her second book, The Bragdon Genealogy: Descendants of Arthur Bragdon of York, Maine, Through Seven Generations.